aws-samples/aws-saas-cell-based-architecture/README.md

 `sh ./scripts/test_product.sh o2345v9 mhmuy9t2p`

-6. If you make any changes to the docker image then run below command to re-upload the app plane source.
+6. (Optional) If you make any changes to the docker image then run below command to re-upload the app plane source.
 This will trigger the deployment pipeline.

 `sh ./scripts/package-app-plane.sh`